 Every month, your reproductive system goes through a series of changes that allow it to prepare for a potential pregnancy.
 These changes are monitored and controlled by important hormones called estrogen and progesterone.
-These hormones send signals to the reproductive organs to prepare for pregnancy, typically on a 28 day cycle, called the menstrual cycle.
-During day one of your cycle, you will be in the process of menstruation- where the uterine lining is shed through the vagina if an egg is not fertilized.
+These hormones send signals to the reproductive organs to prepare for pregnancy, typically on a 28-day cycle, called the menstrual cycle.
+During day one of your cycles, you will be in the process of menstruation- where the uterine lining is shed through the vagina if an egg is not fertilized.
 By day five of your cycle, your estrogen and progesterone levels increase, signaling the uterine lining to re-grow, which prepares for a potentially fertilized egg to attach to it.
 On day fourteen, your ovaries release an egg, which travels into the fallopian tubes to have the chance of being fertilized.
-If by day 28 the egg is still not fertilized by sperm, the progesterone and estrogen levels will drop, signaling menstruation to begin, and the cycle to restarts.
+If by day 28 the egg is still not fertilized by sperm, the progesterone and estrogen levels will drop, signaling menstruation to begin, and the cycle to restart.

 Both progesterone and estrogen can have effects on a woman’s mood.
-Around day 14 of her cycle, both levels of the hormones will be at their peak, and usually this increases a friendliness and libido.
+Around day 14 of her cycle, both levels of the hormones will be at their peak, and usually, this increases friendliness and libido.
 However, before her period, the levels severely decrease significantly, causing moodiness and emotional sensitivity, often coupled with other physical symptoms.

 WHAT ARE THE SYMPTOMS OF PMS?

-There are many symptoms of PMS that effect women all over.
+There are many symptoms of PMS that affect women all over.
 The emotional symptoms are usually the most severe, ranging from small bouts of sadness to more serious mood swings.
 Some mood symptoms of PMS include:

 - Intense emotional sensitivity

 - Mood swings from sadness to anger

 - Social Withdrawal

 - Lack of concentration